 PSHE is an enormously valuable part of our school curriculum.
 Addressing topics linked to health, wellbeing, relationships, safety and finance for example, it plays a key role in promoting pupils' personal and social development.
-Prep School pupils have a dedicated lesson of PSHE per week, but it permeates through the whole of school life, both in and out of the classroom.
+Lower School pupils have a dedicated lesson of PSHE per week, but it permeates through the whole of school life, both in and out of the classroom.

 The School Nurse